 31. DIY TUB FRAME

 Grab this tutorial for easy to follow instructions to make this IKEA tub storage system.
-The tubs are inexpensive to purchase so overall, a budget-friendly project for toy room storage.
+The plastic bins are inexpensive to purchase so overall, a budget-friendly project for toy room storage.
 They also work great for storing craft supplies.

 32. SCOOP DRAWERS